csinva/neuronforest-analysis-scripts/README.md

 Include it as a lib in the lib folder.

-If you're in the top directory: java -jar jnaFull.jar clib.h -v -noJar -noComp -package main.scala  -f -convertBodies -forceNames -runtime BridJ
+If you're in the top directory: java -jar jnaFull.jar main/cpp/clib.h -v -noJar -noComp -package main.java  -f -convertBodies -forceNames -runtime BridJ

 **Compliling clib**
 In the src directory:
-g++ -Wall -shared -fPIC -o clib.so clib.cpp (libctest.so must be under src)
+g++ -Wall -shared -fPIC -o main/cpp/clib.so main/cpp/clib.cpp (libctest.so must be under src)